 How can hemp help stop climate change?

 Hemp is a fast-growing, highly fibrous plant.
 This means that hemp absorbs lots of CO2, carbon dioxide, from the air as it grows.
 Different varieties of hemp will absorb different amounts of CO2.
 Varieties grown for seed will sequester around 6 tons of CO2 per acre in a single growing season.
 High fibre varieties will sequester around 10 tons of CO2 per acre in a single growing season.
-In hot countries, two crops per year are possible.
+In hot countries, three crops per year are possible.
 When you consider that forestry can take up to 30-40 years to show net carbon benefit, we believe that hemp literally has the power to save the world.

 Wikipedia on hemp: https://en.wikipedia.org/wiki/Hemp